diskria/diskria/README.md

 - 🤝 **Developer & QA enabler** — created debug tooling and release helpers that sped up testing and reduced friction
 - 📱 **Android apps with 5M+ installs** — real production experience at scale
 - ⛏️ **Minecraft mods with 1M+ downloads** — open-source projects used worldwide
-- ✨ Always open to collaboration and meaningful projects
+- ✨ Always open to collaboration and meaningful projects!

 ---